 The REU Program supports active research participation by undergraduate students in any of the areas of research funded by the National Science Foundation (NSF).
 Students apply directly to REU Sites and should consult the directory for more information.

-UCSD Undergraduate Research Scholarships
+UC San Diego Undergraduate Research Scholarships

-EUREKA (Engineering) and Campus-wide Research Conferences
+Campus-wide Research Conferences

 Students showcase their research projects and interact with faculty/industry at the annual UC San Diego Undergraduate Research Conference.